 Cobbler362kMustached Cobbler (SS-344) crew, circa April 1945.
 Photo courtesy of Jimmy Allen.

 Cobbler19kCommemorative post mark on the occasion of the commissioning of the Cobbler (SS-344), 8 August 1945.
-Courtesy of Jack Treutle.
+Photo courtesy of Jack Treutle (of blessed memory).

 Cobbler266k Navy aerial photo of the Cobbler (SS-344) taken in a flank-speed turn, probably in trials about 1947, after she was retrofitted with a topside rudder.
 I overlaid in the lower right corner a photo of the original steel "Screaming Shoe" logo that EB attached on both sides of the conning tower.
 Text & photo courtesy of former crew member George F. Steeg, (ET2 - SS, 1948-49).